ablinovsolvd/kotlin-basic-course/cource/practice/unit1-3/m1-basic-unit-practice-quiz.md

 a) Automatic conversion between types
 b) Variables can change type while running
 c) Kotlin detects the type from the value, so you don't need to write it
 d) Prevents variables from being null
-**Answer:** c) Kotlin detects the type from the value, so you don't need to write it

 ---